cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 > This room has amber-glazed walls, a black marble floor with red veins, and three amber sarcophagi standing in alcoves.

+(consider removing the death slaad if the party has already fought too much)

 In the center of the room, a [[Death Slaad]] has cast [[Invisibility]] on itself and stands ready with its greatsword in hand.
 The slaad attacks anyone who enters the room, fighting until slain.
 It can't leave the Amber Temple.

 Characters who touch the amber sarcophagi are offered dark gifts by the evil vestiges contained within them (see the "Amber Sarcophagi" sidebar).